 All hosts, pods, and connectivity within the Kubernetes cluster were managed with the Rancher orchestration tool, which also connected the Windows and Linux hosts on Amazon Virtual Machines.
 All Kubernetes images were managed by using HELM charts, collections of files that describe a related set of Kubernetes resources, enabling ClearScale to dynamically configure each pod.

 To support logging, an ELK stack was deployed with the help of a managed Amazon Elasticsearch/Kibana stack.
 Elasticsearch is a popular analytics and search engine that’s tightly integrated with Kibana, making it an easy choice for visualizing data stored in Elasticsearch.
-Prometheus, an open-source monitoring solution for Kubernetes, was used for collecting and exporting container logs to Logstash and then be stored in Elasticsearch.
-ClearScale collected tags from each individual tenant and service running within each tenant, to gain full coverage of the application.
+Prometheus, an open-source monitoring solution for Kubernetes, was used for collecting and exporting container logs to Logstash, which would then be stored in Elasticsearch.
+ClearScale collected tags from each individual tenant and service running within each tenant to gain full coverage of the application.

 Finally, ClearScale loaded the test production environment to identify areas for cost optimization, then made the necessary updates to reduce costs.